 As described above, the Inyo-Mono RWMG secured funding from DWR in 2011 specifically for DAC outreach and engagement.
 Through this funding, one-on-one and public meetings were held throughout the region with the intention of engaging with as many DACs in the area as possible while at the same time gathering information about DAC water-related needs and determining how to best bring resources to these communities.
 The RWMG has recognized that the success of the IRWM planning effort in the region cannot be fully realized without the participation of DACs.
 Indeed, inclusion of DACs into the process helps to provide a stronger voice in support of the needs of rural communities.
-Results from this work have been provided to DWR and other state water agencies, along with recommendations, to help them develop DAC-specific programs and policies.
+Results from this work were provided to DWR and other state water agencies, along with recommendations, to help them develop DAC-specific programs and policies.
+These pilot projects provided the basis for the disadvantaged community involvement program in the 2014 Proposition 1 water bond.
+In 2017, the Inyo-Mono RWMG received a second DAC involvement grant.

 It was also recognized early on that it would be imperative to have tribal involvement in the RWMG as there are several federally-recognized (and a few non-federally-recognized) tribes in the area that contribute significantly to the economy and culture of the region and have been involved in regional water issues for centuries.
 Targeted outreach efforts yielded good results, and all tribes in the region but two are signatories to the Inyo-Mono MOU.
+The Inyo-Mono RWMG recognizes area tribes as sovereign entities and as such encourages RWMG Member organizations that are government agencies to coordinate with tribes on a government-to-government basis.